 Please refer to the full Python documentation for more details.

-If you haven’t installed the Python client, refer to the installation instructions.
+If you haven’t installed the Python SDK, refer to the installation instructions.

 The Python package is called